Menu Close

 European Physical Society

 The IOP is a member of the European Physical Society (EPS), a body which brings together physical societies from across Europe.
-Through membership of this body, the IOP is able to represent the UK and Ireland in discussions about cross-European research and funding policy and the role physics plays in helping to solve the big challenges that are facing all our countries.
+Through membership of this body and representation at EPS council meetings, the IOP is able to represent the UK and Ireland in discussions about cross-European research and funding policy and the role physics plays in helping to solve the big challenges that are facing all our countries.

 Improving inclusivity for physicists in Europe